|

 textiles, woven edges, and skirt borders.
 Highlights include doubleweave, ikat, and eo and

-ATA's work is on the preservation and revitalization of their traditional textile arts—including
+Andean Textile Arts (ATA)'s work is on the preservation and revitalization of their traditional textile arts—including

 some techniques dating back to the Paracas/Nazca cultures.
 The video is narrated by ATA board